robmuh/robmuh.github.com/_posts/2014-05-09-nano-schooling-revisited.markdown

 title: Nano-Schooling Group Sizes Revisited
 ---

-Preferred group sizes for nano-schooling varies with age, personality, and session type.
+Preferred group sizes for nano-schooling vary with age, personality, and session type.

-This continual education experiment here at [SkilStak](http://skilstak.com) has recently brought me to some very real, (yet unscientific), discoveries about group size.
+This continual education experiment here at [SkilStak Coding Arts](http://skilstak.com) has recently brought me to some very real, if unscientific, discoveries about group size.
 Most will fall into the 'no-duh' category for you readers with more experience than I.

 ## Decibels